 Was this page helpful?

-You're viewing documentation for an unstable version of ScyllaDB Sphinx Theme.
+You're viewing documentation for a previous version of ScyllaDB Sphinx Theme.
 Switch to the latest stable version.

 If you are reading this guide because you have decided to contribute to the ScyllaDB Sphinx Theme, thank you!
 We appreciate your contribution and hope that this handbook will answer any questions you may have.